programmer2514/RPi-Google-Drive/README.md

 `[sudo] chmod +x "/path/to/installGoogleDrive.sh"`

-Python 3 must be installed in order for this script to work.
+Python 3.7 or higher must be installed in order for this script to work.

 Basic process acquired from here: https://www.raspberrypi.org/forums/viewtopic.php?t=109587